 Running Facebook campaigns is hard work and it’s ongoing.
 At least every week, you should be checking your results.
 Which ads are performing and which are lagging behind?
 Are there some new creatives you can test?
 Can you tweak your audiences to make them broader or more specific?

 Never adopt a “set it and forget it” attitude when it comes to your Facebook Ads.
 There are always little tweaks you can be making.
 There are always things you can be optimising.

 This is why platforms like Adzooma exist – to make things easier for you.

 Adzooma analyses your account data 24 hours a day and pinpoints where you can optimise your campaigns.
 Many of these improvements can be applied with a single click.

 Not only that, you can automate repetitive online ad tasks and also manage your Google Ads in the same beautifully designed place.
-You can try it out for 7 days right here.
+You can try it out for free right here.